 Learn How to Make Soap in a Slow Cooker

 When I first started learning how to make soap, somewhere in the back of my mind was the question: how can I speed up the curing process?
-Normally in cold process soap making, it takes 4-6 weeks for soap to fully cure.
+Normally in cold process soap making, it takes 4-6 weeks for the soap to fully cure.
 I’ve had a *few* batches that were ready in 2-3 weeks, but normally it takes longer.
 Then I found out about crock pot soap!

 Basic Recipe for Crock Pot Soap

 To start a good batch of crock pot soap, you don’t need to do anything special.
 That’s right, you can use any recipe for cold process soap.
-Crock pot soap is sometimes called hot process, different from cold process because it is heated and cooked for a while.
+Crock pot soap is sometimes called the hot process, different from cold process because it is heated and cooked for a while.
 If you want to use my basic recipe, there are no adjustments that need to be made.
 Start with the same ingredients and supplies.

 - ¾ cup cool water – use distilled or filtered water (find water purification systems here)